 We usually recommend a marketing budget somewhere between 3-7% of collections.
 That’s much cheaper than writing off 20-50%.

 So first of all, you must have a marketing plan that’s working.
 There must be some sort of internet presence, an internal referral program, possibly direct mail, etc. Something so that when you drop these plans and lose some new patient flow from that, you’re getting new patients in to replace them.

-We have the New Patient Workshop at MGE that comes with a money-back guarantee.
+We have the New Patient Workshop at MGE which comes with a money-back guarantee.
 You should definitely call and do the New Patient Workshop to help you develop a plan to get more new patients.
-Right now we’re running a special offer on the New Patient Workshop of just $499 with a money-back guarantee.
+Right now we’re running a special offer on the New Patient Workshop of 40% off.

 Train the front desk to answer to convert phone calls into new patient appointments.

 Now that you have the phone ringing from your marketing, you have to have proper training for the people answering the phone.
 When you’re not participating in a number of plans, you need someone who can “sell” the caller on coming into the practice.
 So there has to be proper phone techniques and your staff can do that training from the comfort of your own office with our online training platform: www.ddssuccess.com.

 Implement a new scheduling system to allow more time for new patients and case presentations.